rdfostrich/article-versioned-reasoning/content/introduction.md

-For example, given a versioned dataset about the cat population inside a shelter, it is currently impossible with the existing systems to retrieve the dataset version identifiers for which African wild cats were present, according to the classification version, i.e., ontology, of a given institution.
+For example, given a versioned dataset about the cat population inside a shelter, it is currently impossible with the existing systems to retrieve the dataset version identifiers for which African wild cats were present,
+<span class="comment" data-author="RV">Mmm, your example is a) very specific b) true or not true, depending on how the knowledge is encoded.
+Spend some more time introducing the example?</span>
+according to the classification version, i.e., ontology, of a given institution.
 Furthermore, the domain of combining reasoning and querying —as is done in [Ontology-Based Data Access techniques](cite:cites heymans2008ontology,poggi2008linking)—